issamelferkh/Matcha/README.md

 > - A user can clearly see if the consulted profile is connected or “like” his profile and must be able to “unlike” or be disconnected from that profile.

 ### Chat -> NOK
-- When two users are connected (they like each other). they must be able to “chat” in real time (telerate a 10s).
-- How you will implement the chat is totally up to you.
 - The user must be able to see from any page if a new message is received.

 ### Notifications -> NOK

-- Profile of other users -> When a user consults a profile, it must appear in his visit history.
--  A user must be notified in real time (telerate a 10s) of the following events:

-> - - Profile -> The user must be able to check who looked at his profile and “liked” him.
+> - Profile -> The user must be able to check who looked at his profile and “liked” him.

 > - The user received a “like”.
 L’utilisateur a reçu un “like”.